Mathematics education in the United States

-With the adoption of the Common Core Standards most states and the District of Columbia, mathematics content across the country is moving into closer agreement for each grade level.
+Mathematics education in the United States varies considerably from one state to the next, and even within a single state.
+With the adoption of the Common Core Standards in most states and the District of Columbia beginning in 2010, mathematics content across the country has moved into closer agreement for each grade level.
 The SAT, a standardized university entrance exam, has been reformed to better reflect the contents of the Common Core.
-However, Alabama, Arizona, Florida, Indiana, New Jersey, Oklahoma, South Carolina, and Tennessee have repealed the Common Core.
-Florida and New Jersey have introduced new standards while Oklahoma has restored its own.
-Minnesota has chosen to adopt Common Core standards for English language arts but not mathematics.
-Nebraska, Texas, and Virginia never signed on.